-20 Things to Look for While Watching Home Alone Over the Holidays
+20 Things to Look for the Next Time You're Watching Home Alone

 Home Alone, the 1990 classic that instantly made Macaulay Culkin an A-list star, is one of those Christmas movies that naysayers will try to tell you isn’t a Christmas movie.
 It’s not primarily about Christmas, but the backdrop of the holidays is present everywhere you look—from the stockings little Kevin McCallister (Culkin) hangs for his transcontinental family and the poinsettias that seem to decorate every set to the warm-and-fuzzy lesson about bringing loved ones together.
 Nevertheless, there are many things you’ve probably missed in McCallister’s saga dealing with burglars.
 During your ritual viewing of Home Alone around this time, here are some goofs and interesting facts to watch out for.